lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 In VIPER,

 - the ViewController(**V**) implements the User Interface.
-- the Presenter(**P**) implements 2 parts of the interface adapter layer: data conversion and selection of Use Case or Router
+- the Presenter(**P**) implements 2 parts of the interface adapter layer: data conversion and selection of whether to Route to another scene or perform a UseCase
 - the Interactor(**I**), a.k.a the UseCase, implements the application business rules
 - the Entities(**E**) are provided by an EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers